Tag Archives: Back to School

 Quote Marks are simply book marks with encouraging, and sometimes funny, sayings on them.
 I generally post the quotes in the Book Nook, sometimes sticking them in surprising places for students to find as they peruse the shelves (for example, the quote from Diane Duane goes on the wall behind her tub of books).
 I put the same quotes on book marks and let students choose the ones they like.
 I also use the quote posters as Quick Write prompts to really get kids thinking about the quote.
 Many of the quotes express the author’s view of books as friends, so they reinforce that I’m not the only one crazy enough to think that!

 I’ve put together some of my favorite Quote Marks as a resource on TPT.
 Click here to grab it!
+On TPT you will find the vintage style.
+Or, sign up for my newsletter and download a FREE Chalkboard Style Poster.
+Grab the style that works best for your classroom.

 These are the quotes I’ve used in the resource in case you prefer to make your own.